This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 When to start stock seeds indoors?

-The early bird catches the worm, so start stock seeds indoors 8-10 weeks before your last frost date.
+Plan to start stock seeds indoors 8-10 weeks before your last frost date.

 Is it worth starting seeds indoors?